GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 If any potential (semi)finalist is found to be ineligible, has not complied with these Challenge rules, or declines the cash prize for any reason prior to award, an alternate (semi-)finalist may be selected.

 #### Eligibility

 The Challenge is open to individuals and teams (Participants) from the academic, research, and business communities including, but not limited to, universities, research institutions, technology companies, and entrepreneurs.
-DOT expects teams to describe how they have engaged with stakeholders tc understand the needs and constraints of both industry and travelers with disabilities as part of explaining the feasibility and impact of their design.
+DOT expects teams to describe how they have engaged with stakeholders to understand the needs and constraints of both industry and travelers with disabilities as part of explaining the feasibility and impact of their design.
 Teams are strongly encouraged to identify representatives from both industry and the disability community to serve as advisors and/or team members and help inform the direction of their idea based on their knowledge and expertise.
 Strong proposals will be well-informed by a rich understanding of user needs and industry conditions.

 To be eligible to win a prize under this Challenge, an individual or entity: